Mission Statement

 Emissions Offsets are emissions reductions that are provided to “offset” emissions increases from new or modifying sources of air pollution.
 District Rule 2201 requires offsets for increases in allowed emissions above certain trigger levels.

 Offsets, when required, may be provided by onsite or offsite emissions reductions and must be real, surplus, quantifiable, enforceable, and permanent.
 Offsets may be obtained by purchasing emissions reduction credits from another party.
-Procedures for banking and use of emission reduction credits are described in Rule 2301 (Emission Reduction Credit Banking) in Regulation II of the District Rulebook.
+Procedures for banking and use of emission reduction credits are described in Rule 2301 (Emission Reduction Credit Banking) in Regulation II of the District Rule.
 A list of names and addresses of owners of emission reduction credit certificates is available from any of the regional District offices for a nominal fee, or may be downloaded free from our ERC Certificate Holders page.

 Other Requirements